Key Differences in NCAA and NHL Rules

 Overtimes and tie games.
-Overtimes are five minutes, sudden death, played five-on-five (unless penalties carry over from regulation or are called during overtime).
+Regular-season overtimes are five minutes, sudden death, played 3-on-3 (unless penalties carry over from regulation or are called during overtime).
 Teams switch ends for overtime (guarding the same net as they did in the second period).

-College games can end in ties, although conferences may elect to use alternate formats (three-on-three, shootouts) to award points in league standings after the initial five-minute OT.
-Those that have elected to do so use the following formats after the initial five-minute OT:
+NCAA games can end in ties, although conferences may elect to use a three-person shootout to award points in league standings after the initial five-minute OT.
+Non-conference games tied after the initial five-minute OT will end as ties.

 Goal scored during delayed penalty.
 If a team scores a goal during a delayed penalty call, that call is still enforced and the penalty served.
 The ensuing faceoff takes place at center ice.

 Contact to the head.
 Any time a player makes direct contact with the head or neck of an opponent it is a major penalty and game misconduct at a minimum.
 The responsibility lies with the player making the hit to avoid contact with the head and neck area of an opposing player.
 A player delivering a check to an unsuspecting and vulnerable player puts themselves in jeopardy of being penalized under this rule.

 When the initial force of the contact is a shoulder to the body of the opponent and then slides up to the head or neck area, this is not classified as contact to the head.
 This type of action may still be penalized, at the referee's discretion, as another penalty (e.g., charging, roughing, elbowing, etc.).

 No trapezoid.
 There are no restrictions on where a goaltender can handle the puck behind his goal line.

 Rink size and benches.
 The NCAA rule book calls for rink dimensions of 200’ by 85’ “as nearly as possible,” but many NCAA rinks vary.
 Team benches in NCAA arenas may be on opposite sides of the ice.